GENERAL INFORMATION: 503-823-4000

 (Amended by Ordinance No. 182053, effective August 15, 2008.)
 When a meter fails to register accurately, the Portland Water Bureau shall charge for water based on the historic usage of water at the premises.
 Estimated bills may also be issued if a meter reading cannot be recorded because the meter is inaccessible due to, but not limited to, inclement weather; overgrowth or other obstruction; failure to locate; or illegal usage bypasses the meter.
 Adjustments to the estimated bill shall be made consistent with the provisions of Section 21.16.120 "Collections, Adjustments and Refunds."

-(Amended by Ordinance No. 182053, effective August 15, 2008.)
+(Amended by Ordinance Nos.
+182053 and 189256, effective December 21, 2018.)
 When any water ratepayer makes a complaint that the bill for any particular billing period is excessive, the Portland Water Bureau will, upon request, reread the meter and inspect the service for leaks.
-Should the ratepayer then desire that the meter be tested, he or she shall make a deposit as prescribed in the annual water rate ordinance to cover the cost of making the test.
+Should the ratepayer then desire that the meter be tested, the ratepayer shall make a deposit as prescribed in the annual water rate ordinance to cover the cost of making the test.
 If the tested meter is found to register 3% or more higher than the actual water flow through the meter, the deposit will be refunded and the Bureau shall estimate the excess consumption and make an adjustment in the form of a credit on the bill immediately preceding and/or the current bill.
 In such instances the Bureau shall repair or replace the meter.
 If the tested meter is found to read within 3 % of the actual water flow through the meter, the Bureau will keep the deposit to cover the expense of the test.

 The fees for installing services greater than 1-inch shall be based on the Bureau’s costs plus overhead, as provided in the finance regulations, Title 5 of the Code of the City of Portland.
 The applicant may choose to pay either a set price based on the Bureau’s estimate or the actual cost of the installation.
 If the applicant accepts the Bureau’s estimate as the set price these costs must be paid before the Bureau will perform the work.
 After a set price has been established, the Bureau will not refund or adjust installation charges unless changes in installation or location are requested by the applicant.

-If the applicant chooses to pay the actual costs plus overhead he or she shall submit a deposit equal to the estimated cost before the Bureau will begin the work.
+If the applicant chooses to pay the actual costs plus overhead, the applicant shall submit a deposit equal to the estimated cost before the Bureau will begin the work.
 When the estimated cost differs from the actual for labor, materials, and overhead the deficit shall be charged to the applicant or any excess payment shall be returned to the applicant.

 (Amended by Ordinance Nos.
-182053 and 183448, effective July 1, 2010.)
+182053, 183448, 189050 and 189323, effective December 19, 2018.)
 An applicant for a new water service connection or increase in the size of an old connection within the City limits shall pay a system development charge.
 The System Development Charge will be based upon calculations provided for in the annual water rate ordinance.
 New Water Service Connections solely for fire protection purposes and affordable housing pursuant to Section 30.01.095, shall be exempt from payment of the System Development Charge.
-A System Development Charge shall not be assessed for a temporary service (see Section 21.12.090 “Permit for Temporary Service").
+A System Development Charge shall not be assessed for a temporary service (see Section 21.12.090 “Permit for Temporary Service") or for mass shelters, short-term housing, and certain accessory dwelling units (See City Code Section 17.14.070).

 (Replaced by Ordinance No. 181715; amended by Ordinance No. 183447, effective July 1, 2010.)
 The City may provide water connection assistance to eligible property owners based on criteria established each year by City Council in the Annual Rate Ordinance.
 The Administrator may adopt administrative rules and procedures necessary to implement the water connection assistance criteria described in the Annual Rate Ordinance.